Reviews/Comedy/Fringe World Festival/Theatre

 An Utterly Rubbish Adventure is a funny and entertaining little one man Fringe World show.

-It is written and performed by the incredibly hilarious James Hancox, who takes us on an adventure into a rubbish bin full of puppets made from rubbish.
-In addition to these creations, the show features some quirky human characters, all played by Hancox himself.
+It is written and performed by James Hancox, who takes us on an adventure into a rubbish bin full of puppets made from rubbish, as well as some quirky human characters, all played by Hancox.

-An Utterly Rubbish Adventure taking advantage of a minimalist approach to set.
-Using cardboard boxes, empty bottles and cartons and other pieces of rubbish to tell its story.
+The show uses a very simple set of cardboard boxes, empty bottles and cartons and other pieces of rubbish to tell its story.

-During the show we meet two milk carton characters, Brenda the yoghurt pot, and a tissue paper bird who each help Hancox on his adventure to find The Bin King.
+We meet two milk carton characters, Brenda the yoghurt pot, and a tissue paper bird who each help Hancox find The Bin King.

 The puppet characters are fun and playful and even break into song at times.
-The show features a lot of audience interaction, including with the puppets, as well as some musical instruments made from trash which works well with such a small performance space and audience.
+There is a lot of audience interaction, including with the puppets, as well as some musical instruments made from trash which works well with such a small performance space and audience.

-My personal favourite moment is when we meet the character known as “The Inventor”.
-Who throughout the show funnily attempts to convince everyone that all his rubbish is special treasure.
+My favourite moment is when we met the character known as “The Inventor”. it is funny how he tries to convince everyone that all his rubbish is special treasure.

-In my opinion, An Utterly Rubbish Adventure is perfect for a younger audience.
-Children up to the age of 8 years old especially would really enjoy the show due to its silliness, toilet humour and audience interaction.
+I think this show is perfect for younger children up to 8 years old because they would really enjoy the silliness, toilet humour and audience interaction.

 An Utterly Rubbish Adventure continues until 12 February